trisulnsm/dinodoc/trisuldocs/docs/ug/ui/userlayout.md

 9) #### Host Name

    This shows the host's name.
 All time zones in Trisul are displayed in the host's time zone.
+To change the User Avatar see: [How to change User Avatar logging in as admin](pathname:///docs/ag/webadmin/manageusers#ChangeUserLogo)

 10) #### Account